 While CBD is not a cure for cancer, it can provide palliative benefits for pets undergoing treatment, helping to manage pain, improve appetite, and reduce nausea caused by chemotherapy or the cancer itself.

 Although no clinical studies have been performed specifically on pets for cancer treatment, preclinical studies in mice have shown that CBD might inhibit tumor growth and promote cancer cell death.
 These findings have sparked interest in the veterinary community about the potential role of CBD in managing cancer in pets.
-Additionally, CBD is frequently used as a palliative treatment for dogs and cats undergoing cancer treatment to alleviate pain, increase appetite, and improve overall quality of life.
+CBD is also frequently used as a palliative treatment for dogs and cats undergoing cancer treatment to ease pain, boost appetite, and improve overall quality of life.

 5. Digestive Issues and Inflammatory Bowel Disease (IBD)

-Although more research is needed, CBD’s anti-inflammatory properties suggest it could be useful for managing gastrointestinal issues in pets, especially cats suffering from IBD.
+More research is needed, but CBD’s anti-inflammatory properties suggest it could be useful in managing gastrointestinal issues in pets, especially cats dealing with IBD.

-There is still a lack of direct studies on cats, but some preliminary findings suggest that CBD may help manage chronic conditions such as inflammatory bowel disease (IBD) in felines.
-A 2021 study highlighted that CBD possesses anti-inflammatory properties that may reduce symptoms of gastrointestinal distress, such as diarrhea and vomiting, although more research is needed specifically focusing on feline physiology.
+There’s still a lack of direct studies on cats, but some preliminary findings suggest that CBD can manage chronic conditions such as inflammatory bowel disease (IBD) in felines.
+A 2021 study highlighted that CBD has anti-inflammatory properties that may reduce symptoms of gastrointestinal distress, such as diarrhea and vomiting, although more research is needed specifically focusing on feline physiology.

 6. Skin Conditions and Allergies

-There is emerging evidence that CBD could help alleviate symptoms of skin allergies and irritations in pets.
-CBD-infused topicals have been used to reduce itching, swelling, and redness caused by dermatitis and other skin conditions
+There’s emerging evidence that CBD eases symptoms of skin allergies and irritations in pets.
+CBD-infused topicals can reduce itching, swelling, and redness caused by dermatitis and other skin conditions.

 There are some caveats.
-You must avoid excessive doses and some dogs may experience drowsiness or lethargy or dry mouth with high doses.
-But if you start your dog off with smaller doses you can monitor their reactions and achieve benefits without worrying about negative side effects.
+You’ll want to avoid excessive doses and some dogs may experience drowsiness, lethargy, or dry mouth with high doses.
+Start your dog off with smaller doses.
+You can monitor their reactions and get the benefits without worrying about negative side effects.

-In addition, research from Mars Petcare reported the results of a six-month study with a daily dose of CBD demonstrated it was well-tolerated in dogs, adding valuable insights into the safe use of higher doses of CBD over extended periods.
+Research from Mars Petcare reported the results of a six-month study with a daily dose of CBD showed it was well-tolerated in dogs, adding valuable insights into the safe use of higher doses of CBD over extended periods.
 This is particularly relevant as CBD is increasingly used to manage conditions like anxiety, arthritis, and seizures in dogs.

-An important aspect of this study is that CBD research to date has been performed on either human subjects or on rodents.
-This is a groundbreaking study because it was conducted directly on dogs.
-The study included 40 dogs, 17 Labrador Retrievers, 8 Beagles, and 15 Norfolk Terriers divided into two parallel, randomized treatment groups: test and placebo.
+An important aspect of this study is that research to date has been performed on human subjects or on rodents.
+This study is notable because it was conducted directly on dogs.
+The study included 40 dogs, 17 Labrador Retrievers, 8 Beagles, and 15 Norfolk Terriers.
+They were divided into two parallel, randomized treatment groups: test and placebo.
 Dogs in the test group were given a once daily oral dose of 4 mg of CBD/kg of body weight, while dogs in the control group received placebo capsules.

-Additionally, the Humane Society of the United States has come out in support of using CBD for pets.
-Just make sure to speak with your veterinarian first before embarking on any course of treatment.
-Also, make sure you use a reputable, established brand with low CBD such as MellowPET.
+The Humane Society of the United States has come out in support of using CBD for pets.
+Just make sure to speak with your veterinarian first before starting any course of treatment.
+Also, make sure you use a reputable, established brand with appropriate CBD dosing such as MellowPET.

-These findings contribute to a growing body of evidence that CBD can be a viable and safe treatment option for pets, although it is always recommended to consult with a veterinarian before starting any new treatment regimen for your pet.
+These findings contribute to a growing body of evidence that CBD can be a viable and safe option for pets — though it’s always best to consult with a vet before starting any new treatment.
+From what we’ve seen, pet owners who use our MellowPET line tend to notice real improvement in their animals’ comfort and behaviour.

 CONFIRM YOUR AGE